 - It provides muscle memory and strengthens your abdominal muscles.

 - Reduces swelling and helps with the toning and slimming process.

-After you have been cleared by your health advisor or your GP, and you get the go-ahead to start moving your body and exercising again.
+After you have been cleared by your health advisor or your GP, you can get the go-ahead to start moving your body and exercising again.

-We want to make sure that the exercises don't just help you get your postpartum bod, but we want to make sure you are performing safe core exercises.
+We want to make sure that the exercises don't just help you get your postpartum body, but ensure that the exercises are safe to do.

 These are our top 4 exercises from each part of postpartum to help tone your tummy in a safe way!